Access instance metadata for an EC2 instance - Amazon Elastic Compute Cloud

 Because your instance metadata is available from your running instance, you do not need to use the Amazon EC2 console or the Amazon CLI.
 This can be helpful when you're writing scripts to run from your instance.
 For example, you can access the local IP address of your instance from instance metadata to manage a connection to an external application.

-Instance metadata is divided into categories.
+Instance metadata properties are divided into categories.
 For a description of each instance metadata category, see Instance metadata categories.

 IPv4